sambacha/dappspec-css/README.md

 ### Synopsis

+> Synopsis are a subset of Admonitions, or *call outs*

 Dappspec provides CSS definitions for a synopsis, which is often used at the top of a topic to provide a quick overview.
 A synopsis often contains a short paragraph, a bullet list, or a code block.